cyruscuenca/gpars3/README.md

 :degreestomm should be how many degrees a mottor needs to turn in order to move one mm.
 You can use the port view tool to find the proper value for eah motor.

-:startseg here, change the derees your extruder motor needs to move in order to press the extruder button.
+:startseg here, change how many degrees your extruder motor needs to move in order to press the extruder button.

 :endseq, same, except enter the value X -1.